 For more information about debt collection restrictions, see Harassment and Call Restrictions.

 Interest and Other Charges

 Debt collectors may collect interest, fees, charges, or other expenses to your debt only if they are expressly authorized by the agreement creating the debt or are otherwise permitted by law.
-You are entitled to an explanation from the debt collector about how much they are charging you and why.
-Send a letter to the debt collector asking for an explanation in writing.
-For a sample letter requesting information about a debt, see the Consumer Financial Protection Bureau’s “What should I do when a debt collector contacts me?”.
-You may also consult an attorney to find out whether the debt collector is charging you more than allowed by law or by the agreement creating the debt.
-For information on how to find an attorney, see Attorneys/Lawyers.
+If you ask, the debt collector must tell you how much it is charging you and why.
+To do so, send a letter to the debt collector asking for an explanation in writing.
+For a sample letter requesting information about a debt, see the CFPB's "What should I do when a debt collector contacts me?"

 For more information on credit reporting, see Credit Scores and Credit Reports.

 Debt collectors may not be able to sue you to collect on old (time-barred) debts, but they may still try to collect on those debts.
 In California, there is generally a four-year limit for filing a lawsuit to collect a debt based on a written agreement.
 However, it may be hard to figure out when the clock on that period starts to run or can be restarted (for example, a partial payment of the debt may restart the clock), and a debt collector that is time-barred from suing you may still send you collection notices, call you to try to get you to pay, or report your debt to credit reporting companies.
 If you think your debt may be time-barred, you may want to consult an attorney.

 For more information on time-barred debts, see the FTC's "Time-Barred Debts".